mjamroz90/bayesian-view-deep-representations/INSTRUCTION_vaes.md

-Here we describe steps to replicate our experiments with Beta-VAEs and MMD-VAEs.
+Here we describe steps to reproduce our experiments with Beta-VAEs and MMD-VAEs.
 All of the commands described below should be executed from the project's main directory.

 ## Anaconda environments